 Cost of maintenance and services consists primarily of costs of providing customer support, consulting, and education.
-The year over year increase in all periods was primarily due to increased headcount resulting from our acquisition of Ipswitch.
+Cost of maintenance and services in the three month period ending August 31, 2020 as compared to the prior year period remained flat.
+The increase in the nine month period ending August 31, 2020 as compared to the prior year period was primarily due to personnel related costs resulting from our acquisition of Ipswitch and increased contractor costs associated with professional services costs.